faisalkhan1690/ListViewAndRecyclerview/README.md

 This project covers

 - How to use ListView
-- How to use listView with array Adapter
+- How to use ListView with ArrayAdapter
-- How to use ListView With Array Adapter
+- How to use ListView With Custom Array Adapter
 - How to use RecyclerView in android
 - How to use ViewHolder
 - How to use DividerItemDecoration with RecyclerView